Introduction

 Both systems are only as secure as their configuration and maintenance.
 Regular updates, hardened servers, WAF (Web Application Firewall), and security monitoring are mandatory – regardless of the CMS.

-Migration: Switching Between Systems
+Migration: Switching Between the Systems

 A frequently asked question: Can we switch later?